anki-code/fstrider/README.md

 #### Xonsh shell
 - Using xonsh shell history to jump into directories.
 - Run shell command in this directory.
+   - Crazy: use xonsh prompt as a prompt for ptk `TextArea`
 #### Other shells support.
 - Change current directory.